 Yes.
 Sponsor identification is usually required in a political ad, and, in some cases, information about the sponsoring committee’s donors.
 Additionally, there are certain requirements for political ads about candidates.
 Details are fully explained in the Political Advertising section of the PDC’s Political Committee instruction manual as well as the Political Advertising brochure and the Independent Expenditures & Electioneering Communications brochure.

-Political committees must make their campaign records available for public inspection during the eight days, excluding weekends, before any election in which the committee participates.
+Political committees must make their campaign records available for public inspection during the 10 days, excluding weekends, before any election in which the committee participates.
 Someone wanting to view the committee’s records will use the contact information on the committee’s registration to make an appointment for public inspection.